-5. A maximum time limit of 5 years should apply between award and consideration of AP(E)L.
+- 5. A maximum time limit of 5 years should apply between award and consideration of AP(E)L. - 6.
+Where the Postgraduate Certificate is a standalone programme, AP(E)L will be permitted up to a maximum of 15 credits.
+Where the Postgraduate Diploma is a standalone programme,

-- 6. Where the Postgraduate Certificate is a standalone programme, AP(E)L will be permitted up to a maximum of 15 credits.
-Where the Postgraduate Diploma is a standalone programme, AP(E)L will be permitted for up to a maximum of 45 credits.
+- AP(E)L will be permitted for up to a maximum of 45 credits.
 For a Masters award, the maximum amount of credits which can be permitted for AP(E)L is 60. - 7.
 Students exiting with a Postgraduate Diploma (or Postgraduate Certificate) may be permitted to rescind this award and 'upgrade' to a Masters (or Postgraduate Diploma) by successfully completing the appropriate further component of the programme providing the following conditions are met: - The rescinding occurs within five years of the award, subject to the programme still being available. - An overall pass, at the appropriate standard to assure admission to a Masters programme, was obtained for the Postgraduate Diploma (or Postgraduate Certificate) including any capped or compensated grades.

-For further guidance on rescinding awards, please see the Guide to the Taught Degree Regulations.
+For further guidance on rescinding awards, please see the University's Principles on Rescinding (see Appendix to the Guidance on Examination Boards).